Bevor-Protocol/protocol-dapp/README.md

 `yarn install`

 The project is configured to use Husky + lint-staging for pre-commit hooks, which rely on prettier, eslint, and prisma for formatting the schema file.
+We use a postgres DB.

 `cp .env.example .env.local`